-In a household where a parent or carer has a substance misuse problem, the child or young person are likely to be at risk of harm primarily through emotional abuse or neglect.
-Although parental substance misuse does not always mean that the parent or carer is unable to safeguard their child it can cause significant harm to children at all stages of
+In a household where a parent /carer or sibling has a substance misuse problem, the child or young person are likely to be at risk of harm primarily through emotional abuse or neglect.
+Although parental substance misuse does not always mean that the parent or carer is unable to safeguard their child it can cause significant harm to children at all stages of development and or mean that a child or young person may be assuming inappropriate responsibilities within the home.